Are we Pulling the Right Levers on Digital Transformation?

 Self-organization produces heterogeneity and unpredictability.
 It is likely come up with whole new structures, whole new ways of doing things.
 It requires freedom and experimentation, and a certain amount of disorder.
 These conditions that encourage self-organization often can be scary for individuals and threatening to power structures.
 As a consequence, education systems may restrict the creative powers of children instead of stimulating those powers.
 Economic policies may lean toward supporting established, powerful enterprises rather than upstart, new ones.
 And many governments prefer their people not to be too self-organizing.

-Making this shift is incredibly difficult culturally, but interventions like building teams that are cross-functional andhave decision making authority are very straightforward and achievable.
+Making this shift is incredibly difficult culturally, but relatively minor interventions like building teams that are cross-functional and have decision making authority are very straightforward and achievable.

 3. The goals of the system.